The Encapsulate Field refactoring allows you to create a property from an existing field. Usages of the field are updated automatically.

 Consider the example below:

-After applying the refactoring the myMoveWindowTimer filed is encapsulated by the MyMoveWindowTimer property and all its usages are replaced with the usages of the property.
+After applying the refactoring the myMoveWindowTimer field is encapsulated by the MyMoveWindowTimer property and all its usages are replaced with the usages of the property.